AFNY Logo

 by Paul Hawken; Viking Press, $24.95, 342 pp.

-Author Hawken, founder of the gardening chain Smith & Hawken, looks at the global grassroots environmental activist movement, which he estimates at about 2 million organizations.
+Author Hawken, founder of the gardening chain Smith & Hawken, looks at the global grassroots environmental activist movement, which he estimates at about 2 million organizations - that's organizations, not people.
 "Sustainability, ensuring the future of life on earth, is an infinite game, the endless expression of generosity on behalf of all," he writes.
-Mainstream corporate public relations, of which Americans are utterly awash, would have us believe the exact opposite.
+Mainstream corporate public relations, of which Americans are utterly surrounded by, would have us believe the exact opposite.

 ARCHITECTURE OF THE ABSURD: How "Genius" Disfigured a Practical Art